RajDkJangam/cevoaustralia.github.io/content/post/2018-01-17-replacing-packer-with-kitchen-and-a-rakefile.markdown

 1. `kitchen` to shutdown the test EC2 instance and cleanup
 1. `rake` copies the image between regions and accounts

-Nice and neat - we only need 3 configuration files, one for packer, one of kitchen and the Rakefile.
+Nice and neat - we only need 3 configuration files, one for Packer, one of KitchenCI and the Rakefile.

 ## Replacing Packer with Kitchen

-If we look at the difference between kitchen and packer in this workflow, they are basically doing the same thing, and while Kitchen can run a provisioner and tests, Packer can only run a provisioner.
+If we look at the difference between KitchenCI and Packer in this workflow, they are basically doing the same thing, and while KitchenCI can run a provisioner and tests, Packer can only run a provisioner.

-By using the provisioning capability of Kitchen the only activity we are left with is the creation of the AMI, and because Kitchen has multiple stages in its workflow we can drive it in a way that means we only get an AMI if the tests have passed.
+By using the provisioning capability of KitchenCI the only activity we are left with is the creation of the AMI, and because KitchenCI has multiple stages in its workflow we can drive it in a way that means we only get an AMI if the tests have passed.

-Adding another task to our Rakefile will extend the current Kitchen workflow to add in conditional creation of an AMI on success.
+Adding another task to our Rakefile will extend the current KitchenCI workflow to add in conditional creation of an AMI on success.

 **Rakefile with new `build` target**